-If you would like to find out more about improving your tax position or making the most of your allowances, then please get in touch with us to discuss what options may be best.
+If you would like to find out more about improving your tax position or making the most of your allowances, then please speak with your adviser or scan to get in touch with us to discuss what options may be best.

 The value of investments and the income from them may go down as well as up and you may not get back what you originally invested.

 Tax treatments depend on the individual circumstances of each client and may be subject to change in the future.

-Important information.
-The content contained in this document is for information purposes only and does not constitute as a recommendation to purchase any product or service, you should always take appropriate independent advice from a professional, who has made an evaluation at the point of investing.
+Additional information.
+The content contained in this document is for information purposes only and does not constitute as a recommendation to purchase any product or service.
+You should always take appropriate advice from a professional, who has made an evaluation at the point of investing.

-Rathbones and Rathbones Financial Planning are trading names of Rathbones Investment Management Limited, which is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
-Registered office: Port of Liverpool Building, Pier Head, Liverpool L3 1NW.
+Rathbones Financial Planning is a trading name of Rathbones Investment Management Limited, which is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+Registered office: Port of Liverpool Building, Pier Head, Liverpool L31NW.
 Registered in England No. 01448919.
-Rathbones Trust Company Limited is authorised and regulated by the Solicitors Regulation Authority.
-It should be noted that any services provided by Rathbones Trust Company and some services from Rathbones Financial Planning are not regulated by either the Financial Conduct Authority nor the Prudential Regulation Authority.
-Registered office: 8 Finsbury Circus, London EC2M 7AZ.
-Registered in England No. 01688 in Rathbones Group Plc